ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 ## Scene Specific Limits are what a group/gang/law can bring to each event type

-- Drug Selling: 3 criminals with 3 law responding
+- Drug Selling/Crate Robbery: 3 criminals with 3 law responding

 - Store Robberies: 4 criminals with 5 law responding

 - Pharmacy Robberies: 4 criminals with 5 law responding

-- Post Office Robberies: 4 criminals with 5 law responding
+- Post Office/Dock Robberies: 4 criminals with 5 law responding

 - Moonshining: 6 criminals with 6 law responding